Coiot/portfolio-general/content/about.md

 ---
 title: Designer & Academic
-subtitle: What makes it all possible
+subtitle: What makes it all possible.
 image:
 image_alt: A man taking a picture
 seo: